davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 Two ways:
 	1. Deduction (Roger example, works fine)
 	2. Induction (All swans are white?
-Not nessecarily so...)
+Not necessarily so...)

 #### Induction